xarxaxdev/gans_blanc/README.md

 ```bash
 $ pip install -r requirements.txt
 ```
-Make sure your Python version is compatible with PyTorch (double check???).
+Make sure your Python version is compatible with PyTorch.

 ## Dataset
 The data has been collected by the SemEval-2023 tasks 6 creators.
 It is divided into two categories, judgement and preamble, which don't present the same entity type and frequency.
 The .json files can be found under `src/data`.
-More details on the data extraction can be found in the base paper linked above.
+More details on the data extraction and annotation processes can be found in the base paper linked above.

 ## Setup
 ### Training